 136 With fees capped at 1.5 percent of assets for the first 10 years, and 1 percent of assets thereafter, financial services firms viewed the target market - average- and low-wage workers and small employers - as unprofitable.
 Marketing and set-up costs were high.
 Plan providers were also required to offer trustworthy advice, and advising participants who would likely be eligible for means-tested benefits was costly and risky.
 At the same time, the program did not attract much interest from workers: most stakeholder plans had no contributors.
-See Johnson, revamped employer mandate.
-Rather than just requiring employers to offer a plan, the Commission called for requiring employers to automatically enroll their workers and make matching employer contributions.
-138
+See Johnson, Yeandle, and Boulding (2010) and Pensions Commission (2005).